Professional workspace with documents and laptop

 These Terms of Service (“Terms”) constitute a legally binding agreement between you (“Client,” “you,” or “your”) and Drawn In Code (“we,” “us,” or “our”), a web design and development agency based in Wenatchee, Washington.

 By engaging our services, you agree to be bound by these Terms.
 If you do not agree with any part of these Terms, please do not proceed with your project.
-We encourage you to read this document carefully before signing any project agreement.
+We encourage you to read this document carefully before approving any project proposal.

 2. Services Description